noradroid/obsidian-git-integration/README.md

 ![Git sync modal](docs/images/image-3.png)

-Click "Sync" to first pull any latest changes, then push new changes to remote.
+Click "Sync" to push new changes to remote.